saltstack/salt-user-guide/docs/topics/scheduler.rst

 Specifying a random time
 ________________________

 The ``splay`` kwarg can be used to set a random time within a defined window.

-This will schedule the command: ``state.sls bind pillar='{"site": "example.com"}'`` every 300 seconds (every hour) splaying the time between 0 and 15 seconds.
+This schedules the command ``state.sls bind pillar='{"site": "example.com"}'``
+every 300 seconds (five minutes), splaying the time between 0 and 15 seconds:

 .. code-block:: sls